 Watching a person or following them in close vicinity near their places of residence or work is more than ample for the law enforcement officials to intervene.
 The intention to cause bodily harm can only help in sealing the deal for the offender.

 The clauses that exist for intimidation differ from that of stalking.
 Some form of harassment or molestation attempt must happen so that the law enforcement officials can the offender.
 Something as trivial as disturbing someone with repeated telephone calls will also come under the same category of offence.

 The court will also consider seriously the damage to the property incurred because of intimidation.
 As always, the other party can challenge the legal claim.
 They can cite that the intimidation or stalking was not intentional by any means.
 Human beings act in real manners when they are under duress.
 Sometimes it could be a necessity that forced the offender to stalk or intimidate.

-The court can also accept self-defense as one of the reasons for stalking or intimidating.
-It is not wise to get the offense recorded through the legal channels.
+The court can also accept self-defence as one of the reasons for stalking or intimidating.
+It is not wise to get the offence recorded through the legal channels.

 Disclaimer : This article is just a summary of the subject matter being discussed and should not be regarded as a comprehensive legal advice for you to defend yourself alone.
 If you are charged with criminal offences, it is recommended that you seek legal assistance from criminal lawyers.